Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Introduction

-for constant intercept $\eta^{(i)}_0 \in \mathbb{R}$, a linear function $m^{(i)}_{\mathcal{L}}(\mathbf{x})=\mathbf{x}^T\boldsymbol{\eta}^{(i)}$ for $\boldsymbol{\eta}^{(i)}\in\mathbb{R}^{l_i}$ and (potentially) non-linear functions $m^{(i)}_{\mathcal{A}}:\mathbb{R}^{a_i}\rightarrow\mathbb{R},m^{(i)}_\mathcal{N}:\mathbb{R}^{d-l_i-a_i}\rightarrow\mathbb{R}$, and $h_i:\mathbb{R}\rightarrow\mathbb{R}$; note that the range of $\theta_i(s,t)$ is controlled by the link function $h_i$.
-The function $m^{(i)}_\mathcal{A}$ is here modelled using splines, while $m^{(i)}_\mathcal{N}$ is approximated via a neural network with a suitable architecture.
-Thus, we choose $\mathbf{x}^{(i)}_{\mathcal{L}}(s,t)$ and $\mathbf{x}^{(i)}_{\mathcal{A}}(s,t)$ as those predictors for which we wish to infer their relationship on $Y(s,t)$; all other predictors go into $\mathbf{x}^{(i)}_{\mathcal{N}}(s,t)$.
-A heuristic for deciding which interpretable predictors are modelled using the linear or additive functions is given in Section~\ref{Sec_preprocess}.
-We denote models that utilise the full unified representation \eqref{full_model} by ``lin+GAM+NN" models, and similarly for sub-classes.
-In the cases where $m_{\mathcal{A}}(s,t)=m_{\mathcal{N}}(s,t)=0$ for all $(s,t)$, we denote the model ``fully-linear"; similar nomenclature is used for ``fully-GAM" and ``fully-NN" models.
-The strength and novelty of our proposed framework is that it unifies, for the first time, the theoretical guarantees of parametric EV models, the interpretability of generalised additive models, and the predictive power of artificial neural networks in a single model.
-Whilst our focus is on estimating the distribution EV, it is trivial to see how the lin+GAM+NN framework can be adapted to estimate other parametric statistical distributions, as well as perform more classical applications of NNs, e.g., classification and mean, median, or quantile, regression; we perform logistic, and single-level non-parametric quantile, regression using a GAM+NN model in Section~\ref{app_sec}.
 The rest of the paper is outlined as follows.
 Section~\ref{Wildfire_Data_sec} describes the data used in our analyses and the scientific questions we address.
-In Appendices~\ref{GAM_sec} and \ref{NN_sec}, we describe the additive functions and neural networks used to model $m_{\mathcal{A}}$ and $m_{\mathcal{N}}$, respectively.
+In Appendices~\ref{GAM_sec} and \ref{NN_sec} of the Supplementary Material \citep{papersup}, we describe the additive functions and neural networks used to model $m_{\mathcal{I}}$ and $m_{\mathcal{N}}$, respectively.
 The use of neural networks in our unified framework creates new challenges for fitting extreme value models where distributional lower bounds are dependent on model parameters; a discussion of these issues is provided in Appendix~\ref{NN_train_sec}, with details of a new approach for modelling extreme values using point processes that solves these problems given in Section~\ref{bgev_PP_sec}.
-To illustrate the efficacy of our modelling framework, we apply our approach to simulated data in Appendix~\ref{sim_study} (with a summary provided in Section~\ref{sim_mainpaper_sec}) and U.S. wildfires data in Section~\ref{app_sec}; many different candidate models are proposed and their individual predictive performances is assessed.
+To illustrate the efficacy of our modelling framework, we apply our approach to simulated data in Appendix~\ref{sim_study} (with a concise summary provided in Section~\ref{sim_mainpaper_sec}) and we perform an in-depth study of U.S. wildfires data in Section~\ref{app_sec}; many different candidate models are proposed and their individual predictive performances are thoroughly assessed.